 Capitol are also putting out the Saturday Night Fever soundtrack album on two LPs.
 If you can’t play LPs, note that the Bee Gees songs are all on Timeless.

 And now for something different.
 Led by Maurice’s daughter Samantha, children of the brothers got together under the name Gibb Collective for an album of Bee Gees songs that does include some less common titles, starting with the title track Please Don’t Turn Out the Lights.

-Eight songs recorded by P P Arnold in 1969 and 1970 with Barry as producer will finally be released in October on her album The Turning Tide.
-This will be the first release of three Gibb songs: ‘Born’, ‘High and Windy Mountain’, and ‘Happiness’.
+Eight songs recorded by P P Arnold in 1969 and 1970 with Barry as producer were aged like a fine scotch and finally released in October on her album The Turning Tide.
+It was the first release of three Gibb songs: ‘Born’, ‘High and Windy Mountain’, and ‘Happiness’.

 No new songs are known.

 Bee Gees : Timeless